cloudera/terraform-provider-cdp/docs/resources/environments_gcp_environment.md

 ### Optional

-- `availability_zones` (List of String) The zones of the environment in the given region.
+- `availability_zones` (Set of String) The zones of the environment in the given region.
 Multi-zone selection is not supported in GCP yet.
 It accepts only one zone until support is added.
 - `cascading_delete` (Boolean, Deprecated)
 - `delete_options` (Attributes) Options for deleting the environment. (see [below for nested schema](#nestedatt--delete_options))
 - `description` (String) A description of the environment.